Skip to Content

 Whole grain crackers on a charcuterie board.

-The complex flavor of whole grain crackers pairs perfectly with cured meats and bold cheeses such as sharp cheddar or gouda.
+The complex flavor of whole grain crackers pairs perfectly with cured meats and bold cheeses like rich, sharp cheddar and gouda.

 5. Buttery Crackers